JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 #### Report viewer

 * **‘Open in Cursor’ support**.
-In addition to existing IDE integrations, you can now open a problem directly in Cursor.
+In addition to existing IDE support options, you can now open a problem directly in Cursor.
 * **‘Open in VCS’ action** now adapts to the repository type (GitHub, GitLab, etc.) for each problem.
 * **SARIF download improvements**.
 SARIF file handling in the [report](ui-overview.md) viewer has been overhauled, with better download support.
 * **‘Expand/Collapse all’ button** added to the issue list in the report viewer for faster navigation of large reports.